 #1 Wait times

 As more people seek public hospital treatment, wait times tend to be longer.
 Unlike other countries, wait times at public hospitals in Singapore are still quite reasonable.
-According to the Ministry of Health’s statistics on waiting times at public A&E departments (22 October to 28 October 2017), some hospitals saw wait-times of less than one hour, while others had averages of about three hours.
+According to the Ministry of Health’s statistics on waiting times at public A&E departments (accurate as per article publish date), some hospitals saw wait-times of less than one hour, while others had averages of about three hours.
 On the other hand, at private hospitals, you can expect wait times of no more than one hour for admission.

 Regardless of whether they’re public or private, hospitals prioritise patients with urgent or life-threatening cases (such as a stroke), meaning those with semi-urgent cases (joint dislocation, for example) can expect slightly longer wait times.